 There are two ways to drop a class:

-Note: You may be eligible for a refund when withdrawing from a course.
+Note: You may be eligible for a refund when dropping a course.
 See the information at Refund and Repayment Policy page.
-Withdrawing from a course may also impact financial aid; please contact Financial Aid to learn more.
+Withdrawing from a course may impact financial aid; please contact Financial Aid to learn more.

 Auditing a Course